Issues are under construction………………

 Conduct in-depth interviews (Key Informant Interviews – KII) with key stakeholders/sectors (Government national and sub-national entities) & state, non-state actors, vulnerable communities, community leaders, and another special group ( indigenous), educational institutes, Women affairs organizations.
 Focus Group Discussions (FGDs) with key stakeholders & vulnerable communities.
 FGD & KII with CSO, CBO, development partners, I/NGOs, charities, women-led groups, commercial stakeholders, market promoters, and other relevant enterprises/actors/entities | FGD & KII |

-- Review the study findings and propose Dynamic Plan for Implementation of NWC system.
+- Review the study findings and propose a Dynamic Plan for the Implementation of the NWC system.

-- Based on comprehensive studies/consultation, recommendations etc., prepare road map of overall system architecture, design, the item-wise instruments, tools, hardware, software for upgrading real-time weather and multi-hazard observations and develop road map of new NWC system.
+- Based on comprehensive studies, consultations, and recommendations, prepare a roadmap of the overall system architecture, design, and item-wise instruments, tools, hardware, and software for upgrading real-time weather and multi-hazard observations.
+Develop a roadmap for the new NWC system.

-- Organize lessons learning meetings/workshop, capturing recommendations and prepare Final report
+- Organize lessons, learning meetings/workshops, capturing recommendations, and prepare the Final report

-- Propose detailed cost estimation of Implementation of NWC system
+- Propose a detailed cost estimation for the Implementation of the NWC system

-Prepare detailed upgradation plan, budget, item-wise cost estimation of the instruments, hardware, software, installations, capacity building of the human resources etc.
+Prepare a detailed upgradation plan, budget, item-wise cost estimation of the instruments, hardware, software, installations, capacity building of the human resources, etc.